 The gospel means “good news.”
 It is the basic message that God made Christ who had no sin to be sin for us, so that in Him we might become the righteousness of God (2 Corinthians 5:21).
-The outcome of belief in Jesus as Lord is never merely individual.
-God’s promise is to create a new humanity.
+Through union with Christ we are not only brought into a personal relationship with God, but we are also brought into a new family made up of other believers in Jesus Christ.
 A “Gospel Community” displays that truth!
 Our Sunday morning gathering is a larger living illustration of the power of the gospel to save and transform a people.
-Therefore, a GC is a smaller reflection of that reality in our homes and neighborhoods.
+Therefore, a Gospel Community is a smaller reflection of that reality in our homes and neighborhoods.

-We encourage participation in a GC because it’s a great way to get to know people in our church and take steps toward maturity in Christ.
+We encourage participation in a Gospel Community because it’s a great way to get to know people in our church and take steps toward maturity in Christ.

-GCs meet for about 1.5 hrs.
-Most meetings include fellowship, discussing how the sermon can impact our lives, praying for one another, and exploring how to have an outward impact.
+Gospel Communities meet for about 1.5 hrs.
+Most meetings include fellowship, discussing how the sermon or other topics can impact our lives, praying for one another, and exploring how to have an outward impact.

-Each GC decides how to best care for our children.
+Each Gospel Community decides how to best care for their children during meetings.

 How to join